 If you move house we need to know your new details.
-Please register online at www.gov.uk/register-to-vote or altenatively contact Electoral Services for a form.
+Please register online at www.gov.uk/register-to-vote or contact the Electoral Services Team.

 The easiest way to check if you are on the register is to contact us, or you can call into the Civic Centre or the City Library and inspect the register.

 The City Council keeps a Register of Electors.
 Only people whose names appear on the register are allowed to vote.
 There are two versions of the Register:

 - The Full Register of electors lists everyone who is entitled to vote.
 It is available to check, under supervision, at the Civic Centre, the Central Library and some local libraries.
 It is also used by other organisations for prevention and detection of crime and checking your identity when you apply for credit.
 The law states who can have a copy of the full register and what it can be used for.

 - The Open Register is available for sale to anyone that requests a copy and can be used for any purpose.
 If you do not want your details to be sold on please place a tick in the appropriate column on the registration form.
 All occupiers must be asked individually if they want to opt out of the Open Register.